overload-development-community/otl.gg/README.md

 ## v7.0.1 - 3/9/2022

 * Allow a number of commands to be repeated.
-Critial commands that would cause problems to be repeated are still not allowed.
+Critical commands that would cause problems to be repeated are still not allowed.
 If you find yourself in a situation where you need to repeat a command (for instance, your opponent typed `!confirm` when your team was supposed to), interject a dummy command, such as `!version`, in between two commands to allow the command you wish to repeat to go through.
 * Fix bug when deleting Google calendar events.
 * Package updates.